esther615kim/redux-toolkit-RTK-query-shopping-cart/README.md

 ### Goals ⚽
 - to use Redux toolkit for global state management in React
-- To use RTK query & Redux toolkit to handle asynchronous data
+- To practice RTK query & Redux toolkit to handle asynchronous data

 ### Stack used
 - React